Skip to main contentSkip to data table

 Collateral QualityReserve composition riskWeighted avg of curated reserve slices: Very Low (100), Low (75), Medium (50), High (25), Very High (5).
 Falls back to enum scoring for coins without curated reserves.

-Custody ModelWho holds the collateral?Fully on‑chain (100), Top‑tier custodian (80), Regulated custodian (55), Unregulated custodian (30), Sanctioned custodian (5), CEX / off‑exchange custody (0)
+Custody ModelWho controls the economic backing?Fully on‑chain (100), Top‑tier custodian (80), Regulated custodian (55), Unregulated custodian (30), Sanctioned custodian (5), CEX / off‑exchange custody (0)

 Decentralization Scoring